 2013 version of Dura-Ace mechanical group is 77 grams lighter than the current generation, Dura-Ace 7900, and makes shifts easier to trigger while improving lever ergonomics.

 DA9000 is an 11-speed-only group, no 10-speed version is available.
 There’s a different cable pull for both front and rear derailleurs, so there’s no compatibility between the previous 7900 shifters and derailleurs.
 Although the chainrings are the same width as the 10-speed rings from the 7900 group, the chain and tooth profiles on both the chainrings and cogs have been revised for 11-speed.

-The new four arm design of the crankset puts the strength where most of the pressure comes in a pedal stroke.
-Shimano have been studying the four-arm designs for about 3 years, and testing the rideable samples for about 18 months.
+The new four-arm design of the crankset puts the strength where most of the pressure comes in a pedal stroke.
+Shimano has been studying the four-arm designs for about 3 years and testing the rideable samples for about 18 months.
 Team Sky has been racing with the later prototypes this season.
 No one has been racing with the new Di2 components yet.

 Available crankset ratios are: 55/42 – 54/42 – 53/39 – 52/36 – 52/38 – 50/34.

 According to Shimano, with the new Dura-Ace 9000 dual control levers, release lever stroke reduced by 30%, shifting effort up to 47% lowered and effort at the end of the lever stroke reduced by 43%, compared to previous ST-7900.
 New 9000 also uses Polymer-coated cables for the smoothest shifting.

 Rear derailleur supports max.
 28 teeth of the sprocket.